astropy/specutils/docs/source/installation.rst

 Dependencies
 ------------

-In the future, Pyfocal will be distributed through package managers like `Anaconda <https://anaconda.org>`_ and `Homebrew <http://brew.sh>`_ that will obviate the need for manual installation from source.
+In the future, SpecViz will be distributed through package managers like `Anaconda <https://anaconda.org>`_ and `Homebrew <http://brew.sh>`_ that will obviate the need for manual installation from source.
 Most of these will be handled automatically by the setup functions, with the exception of ``PyQt``/``PySide``.